snijderlab/stitch/BatchFiles.md

 ##### Alphabet (m)

 Determines the alphabet to use.
+Defaults to the alphabet defined in Template Matching.
 See the scope Alphabet for more information about its definition.

 ##### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
 The cutoff is specified in terms of the fraction of the highest scoring placement, so `0.95` will make all placements that score at least `0.95` times the highest placement be placed.
 If there is only one read that will be placed this placement is noted as unique.
-Possible values: a number between `0.0` and `1.0` or `True` (`1.0`) or `False` (`0.0`).
+Possible values: a number between `0.0` and `1.0` or `True` (`1.0`) or `False` (`0.0`), but the use of booleans is deprecated.
 Default is the value in TemplateMatching which defaults to `1.0`.

 ##### ForceGermlineIsoleucine (s)